bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

 **Option 3** : Re-run g:Profiler and select g:SCS or Bonferonni as method to correct for multiple hypothesis testing.
 Do you get any significant results?

-Note you can get detailed information about these methodes at https://biit.cs.ut.ee/gprofiler/page/docs in the section *Significance threshold*.
+Note you can get detailed information about these methods at https://biit.cs.ut.ee/gprofiler/page/docs in the section *Significance threshold*.